-Engineering requirements are derived from the customer requirements.
-They comprise the technical requirements of the project.
-The requirements have targeted values.
-The engineering requirements are present in Table 2.
+Engineering requirements have devised from the customer requirements but these are the technical requirements about the project.
+In these requirements the targeted value has observed for each requirement and then mentioned in the table.
+Engineering requirements are present in table 2.